Why Now is the Best Time to Buy a Home in Southern California

 Let’s break down why now may actually be the best time to buy, especially if you're eligible for a VA loan or qualify as a first-time homebuyer.

-If you haven’t owned a home in the past 3 years—or in this case, since 2007—you’re officially considered a first-time homebuyer again.
-That opens the door to:
+If you haven’t owned a home in the past three years—or since 2007—you’re officially considered a first-time homebuyer again.
+This status opens the door to several advantages:

 Down payment assistance programs